PhD Program Overview

 Individual Development Plan (IDP)

-The Individual Development Plan (IDP) is a mechanism for self-reflection as well as a communication and planning tool for the student and their faculty adviser and mentor(s).
+The Individual Development Plan (IDP) is a mechanism for self-reflection as well as a communication and planning tool for the student and their faculty advisor and mentor(s).
 The goal of the IDP is to support the student's successful performance in the program and in attaining readiness for their intended future career.
 To this end, the IDP creates a structure for the student to:

 - assess current skills, interests, and strengths;